bgcarvalho/CarND-Term1-P5/README.md

 The `cells_per_step = 2` variable controlls the overlapping in search, in this case equals to 75% [Class](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/2b62a1c3-e151-4a0e-b6b6-e424fa46ceab/lessons/fd66c083-4ccb-4fe3-bda1-c29db76f50a0/concepts/c3e815c7-1794-4854-8842-5d7b96276642).

-Together with HOG features are also use raw colors (`bin_spatial`) and histogram (`color_hist`), both reshaped to
+Together with HOG features it was also used raw colors (`bin_spatial`) and histogram (`color_hist`), both reshaped to
 1-D and then all three concatenated.
-This feature vector is chosen to have enough "car information" and reduce false positives.
+This feature vector is chosen to have enough "car information" and reduce false positives (some example feature vectors below).

 ![Feature vectors plotted][features]

-Also a heat map is used to increase confidence by suming detections of the same car and then applying a threshold (note that the leftmost detection is discarted).
+A heat map is used to increase confidence by suming detections of the same car and then applying a threshold (note that the leftmost detection is discarted).